caligrafy/caligrafy-openai-course/README.md

 ## Welcome to the course

 ## What you’ll learn
+- Explore the Caligrafy/OpenAI integration
+- Use the Caligrafy OpenAI module to engage with OpenAI GPTs and DALL.E
-- Use the OpenAI
+- Use the Caligrafy Assistant module to easily create and manage OpenAI Assistants
-- MVC architecture and server-side frameworks
-- Routing, Models and Controllers
-- Creating Views with Vue JS
-- Databases, Models & Relationships
-- REST-ful APIs

 ## Are there any course requirements or prerequisites
 - Basic Knowledge of HTML/CSS/Javascript